 Land Bust crippled the

 tourist market.
+There was a bad hurricane in 1926 that destroyed many Miami developments.
 Despite the continued boom in the United

 States Stock Market, people no longer trusted buying Florida land.
 And yet,